AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 1. Choose the **Filtering dimension** by clicking the icon next to the targeting dimension.
 The filtering dimension allows you to apply filters to the targeted population by referencing related criteria without changing the main targeting dimension.
 [Learn more about targeting dimensions](../../audience/targeting-dimensions.md#filtering)
 1. Click **Continue**.
 1. Use the query modeler to define your query, the same way you create an audience when designing a new email.
 [Learn how to work with the query modeler](../../query/query-modeler-overview.md)
 1. Use the **Enrichment data** section to enhance the targeted data with additional information from the database, for example contract references or newsletter subscriptions.
 That data is stored with the audience in the workflow **worktable** and is available to activities that follow.
-You can add single enrichment attributes, collection links, or expressions.
+You can add single enrichment attributes, collection links, or expressions and access advanced options.
 For detailed steps and examples, see [Add enrichment data](enrichment.md#enrichment-add).

 >[!TAB Read audience]